norihiro/obs-mute-filter/README.md

 ## Introduction

-This plugin to mute audio of a source.
+This plugin will discard audio of a source.

 Even though a user muted a source in the mixer of OBS Studio, the source sometimes triggers OBS Studio to add more audio buffers.